 One woman wrote to me after being told that all Christian men will always struggle with lust, no matter what the wife does.
 She can make it easier, but he will always struggle.
 She said:

-I feel that women are repeatedly asked to have empathy for men’s struggles but little help is provided for what to do with our broken hearts.
+Women are constantly asked to have empathy for every man’s battles but little help is provided for our broken hearts.
 I would ask men to have empathy as well.
 Do you have any idea the self sacrifice it takes to be intimate when we feel like we will never be enough for you?

 Here’s how another woman put it: